pypy/pypy.org/posts/2022/07/toy-optimizer-virtuals.rst

         # ┌───────┐
         # │ empty │
         # └───────┘
-        # and then we store into field 0 of var0 a
+        # then we store a reference to obj into
-        # reference to obj. since var0 is not virtual,
+        # field 0 of var0 a. since var0 is not virtual,
-        # obj must escape, so we have to put it back
+        # obj escapes, so we have to put it back
         # into the optimized basic block
         assert bb_to_str(opt_bb, "optvar") == """\
     optvar0 = getarg(0)